brahutz/Proiect-Practic-Testare-Manuala/README.md

 * As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team
 * The traceability matrix was generated and can be found here: [Traceability_matrix.csv](Link)
-* Test execution chart was generated, the final report shows that a number 5 tests have failed of a total of 23
+* Test execution chart was generated, the final report shows that a number 1 tests have failed of a total of 10
-* A number of 23 test cases were planned for execution and all of them were executed
+* A number of 10 test cases were planned for execution and all of them were executed
-* A number of 5 total bugs were found, from which the priority is: 1 is high, 4 are medium and 1 is low
+* A number of 2 total bugs were found, from which the priority is: 2 are high

 ![image](https://user-images.githubusercontent.com/99291143/163691281-5ccb211d-c101-40ea-bb64-1a4f65f8e1b1.png)

-# 2 SQL section
+# 2 Practice section

-Created a database named 'orangehrm' and a table named 'dependents' with all the columns needed to save data per specifications.
-Performed different queries inside the sql file: [dependents.sql](Link)
+Created a database named 'orangehrm' and a table named '